mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 ## Component and Structural Modifications: The API

-Most model modifications will include not only parametric updates, but also strutural changes and component modification, addition, replacement, and deletion along with the required re-wiring of parameters etc. The most useful functions of the common API, in these cases are likely **`replace_comp!`, `add_comp!`** along with **`Mimi.delete!`** and the requisite functions for parameter setting and connecting.
+Most model modifications will include not only parametric updates, but also strutural changes and component modification, addition, replacement, and deletion along with the required re-wiring of parameters etc. The most useful functions of the common API, in these cases are likely **[`replace_comp!`(@ref), [`add_comp!`](@ref)** along with **`Mimi.delete!`** and the requisite functions for parameter setting and connecting.
 For detail on the public API functions look at the API reference [here](http://anthofflab.berkeley.edu/Mimi.jl/dev/reference/).

 If you wish to modify the component structure we recommend you also look into the **built-in helper components `adder`, `ConnectorCompVector`, and `ConnectorCompMatrix`** in the `src/components` folder, as these can prove quite useful.